kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 ### MinIO

-Testkube Enterprise uses MinIO as a storage backend for storing artifacts.
+Testkube On-Prem uses MinIO as a storage backend for storing artifacts.

 If you wish to use an existing MinIO instance, you can configure the following values:
 ```helm